 '''

-(get-pkgs-search-dirs) → (listof path?)
+(get-pkgs-search-dirs) \rightarrow (listof path?)

 '''

 Returns a list of paths to the directories containing packages in installation scope.
 (Normally, the result includes the result of (find-pkgs-dir), which is where new packages are installed by raco pkg install.)
+The result of find-user-pkgs-dir is not added to the returned list.
 The directories indicated by the returned paths may or may not exist.